redoio/resentencing_data_initiative/README.md

 ## Execution

 - Ingest the demographics, current offenses and prior offenses of individuals in California Department of Corrections and Rehabilitation (CDCR) custody
-- Run the eligibility model (with selection criteria and scenarios).
-Return a cohort of individuals eligible for PIR.
+- Run the eligibility model (with selection criteria and scenarios designed by legal experts)
+- Return a cohort of individuals eligible for PIR
-- Provide attorneys easy-to-understand personal profiles of each candidate.
+- Provide attorneys easy-to-understand personal profiles of each candidate
-- Re-run when new data on the prison population is available from the district attorney's office
+- Re-run the eligibility model when new data on the prison population is available

 ## Example